 THE SWISS FEDERATION OF JEWISH COMMUNITIES (SIG)

 The Board of Directors of the SIG consists of a President and six members and is chosen by the Assembly of Delegates.
-Since 2008, Dr Herbert Winter has been the President of the Swiss Federation of Jewish Communities.
+Since 2020, Dr. Ralph Lewin has been the President of the Swiss Federation of Jewish Communities.